7jdope8/Ruby-bitcoin-wallet/README.md

 # Bitcoin Wallet Generator -BWG
 ```
-Program create random bitcoin wallet and save it to txt file in dist folder.
+Program create random bitcoin wallet and save it to txt file.

 ```